mr-feek/LaravelGitHooks/README.md

 - phpunit
 - phpcs
 - phpcbf
+- phpstan
+    - If you are using this command, you will have a much better experience by creating a [custom phpstan.neon file](https://github.com/Weebly/phpstan-laravel)
 - install dependencies (composer, yarn, npm)
 - eslint

 ### Sniffer Commands
-The `PHPCS`, `PHPCBF`, and `ESLINT` commands all allow you to pass arguments to the underlying process being executed.
+The `PHPCS`, `PHPCBF`, `PHPSTAN`, and `ESLINT` commands all allow you to pass arguments to the underlying process being executed.
 You can utilize this via the `--proxiedArguments` flag.
 In the code examples above, the following phpcs command will be executed:
 `phpcs -p -n --standard=PSR2`